- June 29 - July 19

 We get it – you want to learn Spanish, but you don’t want to spend your summer in school!
 Trip Leaders and Spanish teachers are young, fun, engaging, and make learning Spanish amazing.
 While having fun, you will learn a ton and improve your language skills immensely.

-Learning Spanish on Costa Rica Classic consists of two elements:
+Learning Spanish on Epic Costa Rica consists of two elements:

 2. Language Classes: Five of your twenty-one days will include language class for 4 hours each day.
 The goal of these 5 days is to have fun and improve your language skills through highly personalized language instruction.
 The maximum class size is four students in order to provide each student the greatest level of interaction and personalized attention from the Costa Rican instructor.
 The language school portion of your trip allows you to get serious in a super encouraging environment.
 Our Spanish immersion school takes place in a lovely, secure, and fully equipped campus.

-Families (and Spanish teachers back home) are amazed by camper progress on Costa Rica Classic!
+Families (and Spanish teachers back home) are amazed by camper progress on Epic Costa Rica!
 Even in just five days, campers feel more comfortable speaking and writing in Spanish.

 Bold Earth is clear that summer is a time to have fun in a completely new environment with friends for life.
 Yes, classes are graded but only for your feedback.
 Yes, there are homework assignments and workbooks but they are strictly for your advancement in Spanish.
 Most campers do homework with their family – it is really fun!

 Homestays are often the highlight of the trip, allowing campers the opportunity to really connect with locals.
-Homestay families are very carefully selected and screened, and have been working with Bold Earth for years.
+Homestay families are very carefully selected, screened, and have been working with Bold Earth for years.
 Host families are reimbursed for their hospitality.

 Families who choose Bold Earth are looking for authentic, safe, and successful adventures.
 Staying in a homestay gives Bold Earth campers the opportunity to experience the best of Costa Rica.
 Eating local food and experiencing Costa Rican culture while staying with a family are all part of this amazing adventure.